auguchenco/todo-list/README.md

 Finally, with this command we can run the application and start using that on our browser with the next URL:

 > <http://127.0.0.1:5173/>

+## START USING

+To initialize session you need to creat a new user and then login session.
+Register do not login session.